moonbitlang/moonbit-docs/next/language/introduction.md

 :end-before: end test 1
 ```

-The following contents will use `test` block and `main` function to demonstrate the execution result.
+The following contents will use `test` block and `main` function to demonstrate the execution result,
+and we assume that all the `test` blocks pass unless stated otherwise.